 Anello told us her dog Rudy, a schnauzer-Yorkie mix, loves this gingham-patterned bed because its open front makes it easy for him to “bring his bones and toys into bed to play with.”
 Available in two sizes, she says the medium size offers Rudy ample space to fully stretch out, even with his toys.
 Its cover, Anello adds, is nice-looking enough that she doesn’t “mind keeping it in a prominent place in my apartment.”
 And when it gets dirty, she “can take the cover off and wash it, which is so nice.”
 While Harry Barker sent Anello the bed to test out, she says she likes it so much that she’s buying a second one as a gift for her sister’s new dog.

 Best dog bed for older dogs

-Older dogs and dogs with less meat on their bones may not find extra-thick foam beds comfortable because they don’t weigh enough to sink into them.
-Instead, get them soft, pillowy beds, which tend to be cozier and easier on their joints.
+Older dogs and dogs with less meat on their bones may not find extra-thick foam beds comfortable, because they don’t weigh enough to sink into them.
+Instead, opt for something soft and pillowy, which our experts say will be cozier and easier on their joints.
 When Barrack’s dog, a 4.5-pound, 11-year-old Chihuahua named Eloise (a.k.a.
-Lil Weezy) isn’t snuggling next to her owner in a human bed, she sleeps on a Jax and Bones bed.
-“It’s a soft, fluffy bed that’s gentle on her older joints.
-Plus, it’s available in a small size for my little pup and comes in colors that work with my home,” she says.
-Askeland recommends the Jax and Bones bolster bed because, while it’s soft, it’s also sturdy, and you can remove the pillow and exterior bed cover for cleaning.
+Lil Weezy) isn’t snuggling next to her in a human bed, she sleeps on a dog bed from Jax and Bones.
+“It’s a soft, fluffy bed that’s gentle on her older joints,” according to Barrack.
+“Plus, it’s available in a small size for my little pup” (along with three other sizes for larger dogs).
+Askeland also recommends this bed, telling us its bolster-like sides, while soft, are plenty sturdy and that its cover can be removed for cleaning.

-Best cave-style dog bed for burrowers
+Best dog bed for burrowers